The Safe and Supportive Schools Commission

 The Safe and Supportive Schools Commission was established as part of the Safe and Supportive Schools Framework law (link opens pdf of law), which has now been codified in M.G.L Chap 69 Sec 1P, Safe and supportive schools framework (link opens pdf of the Massachusetts General Laws).

-The Safe and Supportive Schools Commission First Annual Report is now available.
-To view the final report clicker here.
+The Safe and Supportive Schools Commission Second Annual Report is now available.
+To view the final report click here.

-This Commission will play a crucial role in fulfilling the law’s vision of supporting schools across the Commonwealth to create safe and supportive school environments that serve as a foundation for learning for all students.
+This Commission plays a critical role in fulfilling the law’s vision of supporting schools across the Commonwealth to create safe and supportive school environments that serve as a foundation for learning for all students.
 Specifically, it was created to collaborate with and advise the Department of Elementary and Secondary Education (DESE) on statewide implementation of the Safe and Supportive Schools Framework.
 One of the Commission’s most important jobs will be to investigate and make recommendations to the Board of Elementary and Secondary Education (BESE) on a process for updating, improving and refining the Safe and Supportive Schools Framework and Self-Assessment Tool.
-(The Commission will begin with the Self-Assessment Tool developed by a statewide Task Force in 2011 and expand these to include all of the activities and initiatives involved in creating safe and supportive school environments.)

 In addition to its work on the Framework and Self-Assessment Tool, the Commission is also charged by the law with several other specific duties.
 These include: